zzt108/heracles/README.md

 This needs to be a "fully working application" (you choose the format: web, cli, backend-frontend, mobile app, ...)

-*eg: A simplesimple HTML page with an input box*
+*eg: A simple HTML page with an input box*

 ## Our evaluation criteria: